TristanBeucher/tristanbeucher.github.io/_posts/2025-11-27-Estimating-Regime-Switching-Models-for-Electricity-Prices.md

 ## 2. Understanding how the Regime-Switching model works

-As discussed in the introduction, the intuition behind Regime Switching is that we cannot model the behaviour of power prices using a single stochastic process.
+As discussed in the introduction, the intuition behind Regime Switching is that **we cannot model the behaviour of power prices using a single stochastic process**.
 The dynamics of prices depend strongly on the state of the system.
 For example, we may assume that volatility increases when the system enters a “crisis” mode.

 For this reason, we define a small number of distinct regimes (in this article, we will compare a 2-regime setup to a 3-regime setup).
 Each regime has its own mean, volatility, and short-term dynamics — all wrapped inside an AR(1) model.